NREL/ReEDS-2.0/README.md

 Other notes:
 ------------
-You should have a little whale icon on your task bar, indicating that Docker is running.
+- You should have a little whale icon on your task bar, indicating that Docker is running.
 There is a 'preferences' option within this menu that will allow you to determine the resources allocated to docker.
+- The gamslice.txt folder in this directory is an expired GAMS license available to NREL.
+You should replace this file (either within the repo, or within your container at `/opt/gams/gams291._linux_x64_64_sfc/gamslice.txt` with a valid license.